MicrosoftDocs/Devices-docs/surface-hub/differences-between-surface-hub-and-windows-10-enterprise.md

 Device settings can be configured through the Settings app.
 The Settings app is customized for Surface Hub, but also contains many familiar settings from Windows 10 Desktop.
 A User Accounts Control (UAC) prompt appears when opening up the Settings app to verify the admin's credentials, but this does not sign in the admin.

-*Organization policies that this may affect:* <br> Employees can use the Surface Hub for meetings, but cannot modify any device settings.
+*Organization policies that this may affect:*

+- Employees can use the Surface Hub for meetings, but cannot modify any device settings.
 In addition to lockdown features, this ensures that employees only use the device for meeting functions.

 ### Administrative features